KatePaulauskas/body-fat-percent-calculator/README.md

 1. User inputs are collected through a series of prompts (date, name, gender, age, weight, skinfold measurements).
 2. Each input is validated for format and plausibility.
-3. Upon successful validation, the data is stored in a Google Sheets document in 'measurements' worksheet, ensuring user data privacy and easy access for future reference.
+3. Upon successful validation, the data is stored in a Google Sheets document in 'measurements' worksheet.
 4. The application calculates the body fat percentage, body fat weight, and lean body mass using the provided data.
 5. Results are displayed to the user.
-6. The calculated results are stored in a Google Sheets document in a woeksheet called 'results'.
+6. The calculated results are stored in a Google Sheets document in a worksheet called 'results'.
 7. Summary and personalised recommendations and presented to the user.
 8. User is given the option to run the program again or exit.